 Back to top

 Whether you are looking for conditioning during the winter months, or a fun and safe place to swim your dog, we at Canine Wellness Centre can assist you.
 We have many clients who enjoy the benefits of swimming for their four legged friends.
-We have two pools, one rehab pool for weaker older dogs with sessions limited to 15 minutes.
-Our second pool is 8' X 20' with resistance jets to help give a more intense work out.
+Our pool is 7' X 16' with resistance jets to help give a more intense work out.
 Session lengths are from 20 minutes to 60 minutes depending on your dogs fitness level.
 Stand pool side and enjoy watching rover fetch his favourite toy while you chat and drink your morning coffee while comparing doggie stories with fellow dog friendly people.

 ***Please note: we do not recommend swimming for dogs following TPLO surgery, until 3 months post op.
 If you wish to swim your dog you must have an informed consent from your referring Veterinarian. informed consent